netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 due to changes in supply and demand.
 The prices change frequently (as frequently as every 30 minutes) and are usually forecast for the next 24 hours.

+Powerwall uses the utility rate plan to optimize its Time-Based Control.
+However, it currently doesn't have the ability to automatically adjust based on dynamic tariffs.
+Netzero will keep the Powerwall utility rate plan up to date, thus ensuring optimal Time-Based Control.

 By shifting usage based on real-time pricing (e.g. reducing usage during expensive peaks), users can save on electricity costs.
-A solar and battery system in combination with accurate rate plans is a great way to achieve that goal!
+A Powerwall system in combination with accurate rate plans is a great way to achieve that goal!

 ## Agile Octopus Pilot